 In part 2 of this 3-part series, we will be going over several at-home pain relief exercises which can lengthen and relax the QL muscle.
 Before we dive into these exercises though, we will discuss some background as to how we would treat this condition in our office in an extremely effective manner.

-Since you may not be a patient of ours, we will cover the best and simplest exercises to treat your own QL muscle tightness.
-These pain-relief exercises are taught to our patients daily, and are often combined with strength exercises, massages, and adjustments.
+We will cover the best and simplest exercises to treat your own QL muscle tightness.
+These pain-relief exercises are taught to our members daily and are often combined with strength exercises, massages, and adjustments.
 In our office, we use deep-tissue massage along with several other tools that are much more powerful than our hands (power tools!).
 This process can briefly be quite painful for the patient, but the muscle tissue does loosen immediately.

 The Pain Relief Exercises!

 Pelvic tilts are extremely important for understanding your posture.
-About 50% of our patients cannot even perform this simple task!
-Many patients with QL muscle pain are already standing like the picture on the left.
 These movements will help loosen up your joints as well as the muscles of the hips and low back.
 Rock your hips forward and backward slowly in each the standing and the ¼ squat position.
 Do 2 sets of 20 reps in each position.

 Hip Flexor Stretch